IamAmasai/Jipange/README.md

 Hello!
-This repository carries the documentation and source code of my tinker app It is a simple to do list app with several features.
+This repo contains documentation and source code for a planner app.
+You can request to make changes or add other cool features!
+Cheers!